Basic Ukulele Chords For Beginners

 Learning to play a musical instrument can be overwhelming at first, especially if you see other people playing with so much ease that it seems second nature to them.
 Even famous musicians started from zero, so you always need to keep your chin up and keep going.
 In this article, we have tried to come up with what we consider to be the most essential and fundamental beginner ukulele chords to learn and master, in order to progress and ultimately become a competent ukulele player.

 If you’ve always wanted to play music, the ukulele is a great instrument to start with.
 Its small size makes it a handy instrument you can take along and play anywhere, and because the uke only has four strings, you won’t have a hard time playing your favorite tunes right away.
 It’s definitely one of the simplest and most enjoyable instruments a novice can learn.
-You can get started by learning the basic ukulele chords that are perfect for beginners.
+You can get started by learning the basic ukulele chords that are perfect for beginners and following our tips.

 Of course, it’s important that you learn on a well-made, quality ukulele.
 There are many great options out there for beginners, even those on a limited budget.
 Learning to play on a quality instrument right from the beginning will help you train your ear to the correct tuning, and you won’t have to constantly re-tune your instrument.
 It will make learning easier and motivate you to keep going.

 How to tune a ukulele

 First, let’s start with understanding how a ukulele is tuned.
 The standard tuning of a ukulele is G-C-E-A, with the string closest to your chin being the G string and the one at the bottom being the A string.
 The sequential order of the strings is counted from the bottom going up, which means the A string is the first string, the E string is the second string, the C string is the third string and the G string is the fourth string.